This book is a call to action. You can participate. This is for you.

 This book is about you.
 It’s about what you can do to help avert apocalyptic outcomes.
 It’s about your part in a future we would like.

 I offer specific recommendations for the general public; for technology professionals; for AI professionals specifically; for organizations already concerned with AI risks; for science and public interest funders, including government agencies, philanthropic organizations, NGOs, and individual philanthropists; and for governments in their regulatory and legislative roles.

 Since this book is for everyone, it requires no technical background.
 It is also not a beginner’s introduction to artificial intelligence, nor an overview of the field, nor a survey of prior literature on AI safety.
 Instead, you will read about the AI risk scenarios I’m most concerned about, and what you can do about them.

-This book considers scenarios that are less bad than human extinction, but which could get worse than run-of-the-mill disasters that kill only a few million people.
+This book considers scenarios less bad than the end of the world, but which could get worse than run-of-the-mill disasters that kill only a few million people.

 We should consider many such scenarios, devise countermeasures, and implement them.